Fabbe88/MPLv2/site/content/_index.md

     combinations of data types are currently being featured. data formats:
   - image: img/illustrations-coffee.svg
-    text: Video & GPS Data: combining video file formats, such as .mp4 with geolocation data, such as .gpx allows for a synchronized view of the creator's camera and his or her location on a map.
-Both media files are played simultaneously within one CSS module.
+    text: "Video & GPS Data: combining video file formats, such as .mp4 with geolocation data, such as .gpx allows for a synchronized view of the creator's camera and his or her location on a map.
+Both media files are played simultaneously within one CSS module."
   - image: /img/illustrations-coffee-gear.svg
     text: We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
 No matter if you roast your